 It’s also been said that the term “lunatic” comes from our history that at one time we did believe the moon was to blame for strange behavior, but this has remained unproven by numerous scientific studies.
 I’m inspired to track my sons’ sleep for the next month and see what happens during the next full moon!
 For tonight, I’ll stick to reading Goodnight Moon to my boys.

 I have subscribed to a website about the full moon where they send you an email reminding you it’s coming.
-They posted an article about the connection (or lack thereof) between sleep and the moon, here: Full Moon Info WebSite.
+They posted an article about the connection (or lack thereof) between sleep and the moon, here: Full Moon Info Website.
 Here is where you can find the remaining Full Moons for the current year.

 A Study May Prove The Moon Impacts Sleep